gaps-closure/gaps-closure.github.io/docs/Java/03-01-annotations.md

 3. Which functions can be called cross domain
 4. Guard rules which transform data as it crosses domains

-Typically, these annotations are only applied to a subset of the program and a separate tool called the _conflict analyzer_ is able infer the CLE labels of the rest of the program elements given this subset.
+These annotations are only applied to a subset of the program and then passed to a separate tool called the _conflict analyzer_ that is able infer the CLE labels of the rest of the program elements.

+The rest of this section will introduce examples of Java program features with CLE annotations.

-### Field Annotations
+### Defining CLE Annotations

-First, we defined a custom java annotion shown below called Cledef that that allows us to add a custom CLE json to fields, constructors, and methods.
+First, we define a custom java annotion shown below called _Cledef_.
+This enables us to add a custom CLE json via Java's annotation feature to fields, constructors, and methods.

 ```java
 @Target(ElementType.ANNOTATION_TYPE)